Wake Forest University Department of Counseling

 Lesson 1: Motivational Interviewing Principles and Practices

-Read the following from your Miller, Forcehimes, and Zweben text:
+Read the following from the Miller, Forcehimes, and Zweben text:

 Chapter 10, "Motivational Interviewing"